jmredfern/vscode-sort-selection/sort-selection/README.md

-# Sort with a Punctation Mark
+# Sort a delimited list

 This plugin adds the "Sort with a punctation mark" command.